DeterminateSystems/nix-copy-deploy/README.md

 This repo provides an example of using [`nix copy`][nix-copy] as a deployment tool.
 This Nix utility enables you to copy Nix [closures] from one machine to another, which provides a declarative alternative to tools like [rsync].

-This example involves standing up some [DigitalOcean] droplets using [Terraform] and then `nix copy`ing a Nix closure to those machines and running the copied program (in this case a simple [web server](./cmd/hello/main.go) written in [Go]).
+This example involves standing up some [DigitalOcean][do] droplets using [Terraform] and then `nix copy`ing a Nix closure to those machines and running the copied program (in this case a simple [web server](./cmd/hello/main.go) written in [Go]).
 It isn't a particularly realistic example, of course, as the droplets aren't connected to the open Internet, but it does suggest how you could use a setup like this to copy and start up long-running processes serving real traffic.

 The Terraform logic is in [`main.tf`](./main.tf) while the deployment script is in [`scripts/deploy.sh`](./scripts/deploy.sh).

+## Running this example

-## Setup
+### Setup

 Create a [DigitalOcean][do] account and get an API key.
 Make sure you have [Nix installed][install].
 Then: